StrutFit/AndroidSDK/README.md

 	**ProductIdentifer:** "TestProduct"

-	For a quick test instead of going to the scanning process you may login using the following test account Before release please defer to putting the actual product identifier and oranizationId provided by your StrutFit account manager
+	For a quick test instead of going to the scanning process you may login using the following test account Before release please defer to putting the actual product identifier and oranizationId provided by your StrutFit account manager.
 	**Email:** test@test.com
 	**Password:** thisisatest
 	**ActivityContext:** is the activity context